-The latest 3rd generation Toyota Auris Hybrid comes in 4 models, the Icon, Icon Tech, Design and the Excel.
-The entry level Icon starts at £22,510 and the Excel at £25,810 on the road including government grant..
+The last 3rd generation Toyota Auris Hybrid comes in 4 models, the Icon, Icon Tech, Design and the Excel.
+The entry level Icon started at £22,510 and the Excel at £25,810 on the road including government grant..
 As with the Prius it has the Toyota new Hybrid system with the battery recuperating more energy and a seamless switch between electric and petrol engine mode.

 The entry level 1.8 Petrol Auris Hybrid Icon model comes with a great list of standard inclusives;

 - 7″ touchscreen media system with 6 speakers, Cd, DAB and Bluetooth.

 - Toyota Safety Sense including Pre-Collision System.

 - Power Windows.